upeee/GOO-GAZE2021/gazefollowing/README.md

 This folder contains the code for implementing, training, and testing of models on the **gaze estimation** task.

+## Installation
+See (requirements.txt)[https://github.com/upeee/GazeOnObjects/blob/master/requirements.txt] on the main directory.
+(Will be updated/shortened to essentials in the future).
+Using Anaconda to recreate the environment is currently recommended.

 ## Baselines

 1. A. Recasens, A. Khosla, C. Vondrick and A. Torralba. **"Where are they looking?"**